scds/text-analysis-3/tmv.md

 ![Screenshot of the Topics tool, showing a colour-coded set of topics with their tokens (e.g. public supporting indigenous fight ensure vaccination gender vaccine rights children).
 On the right is a visualization showing the distribution of the topics in each document of the corpus.](assets/img/voyant-topic-interface.png)

-The topics you are presented with are taken from the first 1000 words in each document.
-The shortest document we are working with (the PPC platform) has almost 10,000 words, so you may want to adjust the number to include a larger portion of the document.
+The topics (clusters of words) you are presented with are taken from the first 1000 words in each document.
+The shortest document we are working with (the PPC platform) has almost 10,000 words, so you may want to adjust the number to include a larger portion of each document.
 You can change the number of terms used per document via the tool options button on at the top right of the screen.

 ![](assets/img/voyant-options-location.png)

-Voyant might lag if you set the number too high, however; moreover, topics can actually become less distinctive when analyzing the entire document, since all parties tend to address the key issues of interest to voters.
-If we assume that they are front-loading their priorities, then the first 1000 or 5000 words will likely produce meaningful topics.
+Voyant might timeout if you set the number too high, however; moreover, topics can actually become less distinctive when analyzing the entire document, since all parties tend to address the key issues of interest to voters.
+If we assume that the parties are front-loading their priorities, then the first 1000 or 5000 words will likely produce meaningful topics.

 ![](assets/img/voyant-topic-options.png)

 The option to edit the list of stopwords may be useful if your topics are comprised of terms like "let's" or "it's" and so on.
-Voyant will automatically remove stopwords during the dashboard creation process, but the list of stopwords is necessarily generic and cannot capture every word that you may wish to leave out of your analysis.
+Voyant will automatically remove stopwords during the dashboard creation process, but the list of stopwords is necessarily broad and cannot capture every word that you may wish to leave out of your analysis.

 There are also a few parameters at the bottom left of the interface you can adjust with respect to the number of 1) terms per topic, or how many words should appear on each line (10 by default), and 2) topics, or the number of rows of terms (also 10 by default).
 Experiment with the values - are your topics more coherent, or easier to interpret, when they contain more terms or less?
 Does there appear to be semantic repetition within topics which could be streamlined with fewer topics?